-Why does Boiler back fire?
+Why does boiler back

 Following potential situations may cause back fire in biomass